helmutkaufmann/wn-media-plugin/README.md

 # Winter CMS Media Plugin
-Improved media handling for Winter CMS, including:
+Improved media handling for [WinterCMS](https://wintercms.com), including:
 - Winter CMS image resizer replacement: Rendering modern image formats where they can be displayed by the browsers.
 - Advanced image manipulation using the [Intervention](http://image.intervention.io) library.